SanthoshDhandapani/AndroidFragmentsBenchmarking/README.md

-# AndroidFragmentsBenchmarking
+# Benchmarking Android Fragments

-This project aims just to test the memory usage diffrence between below cases.
+This project aims just to test the memory usage difference between below cases.

 1) Views used directly in multiple Activity.
 2) Views used in Fragment and which is used in Activity.